 Additions and Variations

-- Mix ins: Instead of chocolate chips, try making these with chopped nuts, marshmallows, coconut flakes, or a little lemon zest.
+- Mix ins: Instead of chocolate chips, try making these with chopped nuts, marshmallows (like I used in this s'mores skillet cookie), coconut flakes, or a little lemon zest.

 - Toppings: You can top the cookies with sprinkles, a drizzle of chocolate, or a sprinkle of flaky sea salt.